What Do Crack Pipes Look Like?

 Distinguishing Crack from Cocaine

 While both substances come from the same plant, crack and cocaine differ significantly.
 To create crack, cocaine hydrochloride undergoes a chemical process, usually involving the addition of baking soda or ammonia.
-This transformation results in small, rock-like crystals.
+This transformation results in small, rock-like crystals that are typically white or off-white and vary in size and shape.

 Cocaine is typically in a powdered form, meant for snorting or injecting.
 In contrast, crack, the freebase form of cocaine, is ideal for smoking.
 The rapid onset of effects distinguishes crack, providing a quicker and more intense high compared to its powdered counterpart.